shapeoko/Shapeoko_2/Instructions/01_electronics.md

 7. Patience (just a little bit)
 8. Computer with USB
 9. USB Cable (A to B)

+### Overview
+Before we get all crazy bolting our parts together, we will give our electronics a test run.
+It's frustrating to have the machine fully assembled, only to find there is a problem with your electronics that may require dis-assembly!
+Let' cut that off at the pass and give everythign a thorough checking first.

 Now that we have everything gathered up, you should find yourself with a setup similar to this: